|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-Amazon EMR provides two models for creating custom Hadoop applications to process data:
+Amazon EMR provides several models for creating custom Hadoop applications to process data:

-Custom JAR or Cascading cluster — write a Java application, which may or may not make use of the Cascading Java libraries, generate a JAR file, and upload the JAR file to Amazon S3 where it will be imported into the cluster and used to process data.
-When you do this, your JAR file must contain an implementation for both the map and reduce functionality.
+Custom JAR or Cascading — write a Java application, which may or may not make use of the Cascading Java libraries, generate a JAR file, and upload the JAR file to Amazon S3 where it will be imported into the cluster and used to process data.
+When you do this, your JAR file must contain an implementation for both the Map and Reduce functionality.

 aggregate, instead of providing a script.